FanmingL/independent-analysis/iva_cpp/readme.md

 ===
 IVA library is based on Eigen3 and Google ProtoBuf, and compiled in cmake, so install Eigen3, ProtoBuf, CMake, before using it.<br>

-Install the dependencies on Unbuntu
+Install the dependencies on Ubuntu
 ----
 ```shell
 sudo apt-get install protobuf-compiler libprotobuf-dev libeigen3-dev